ChrisW-priv/PersonalVault/projects/Batteries Project.md

 start: 2025-03-06
 end: 2025-05-31
 due_date: 2025-05-31
-status: todo
+status: in-progress
 ---

 ## Action Items

 - [ ] Learn the business side of the project
-    - [x] Read the presentation on capacity + reserves in the mail
+    - [ ] Read the presentation on capacity + reserves in the mail
     - [ ] Read the paper on BESS and make notes - ask if we will use it
 - [ ] Learn ETL
 - [ ] Learn DBT